You’ll be on the water often if you’re a fly-fishing fisherman.

 This life vest is perfect for you whether you’re a pro or have never been in the water before.

-The USCG has approved it, but that’s just icing on the cake as this neoprene and polyester combo ensure superior floatation regardless of your skill level!
+The USCG has approved it, but that’s just icing on the cake, as this neoprene and polyester combo ensures superior floatation regardless of your skill level!